aryamanp13/Decision-making-statment/README.md

 Use a switch statement to handle different choices:
 Case 1 (Addition):
-Calculate x = a + b
-Print the sum x

 Case 2 (Subtraction):
-Calculate y = a - b
-Print the difference y

 Case 3 (Multiplication):
-Calculate z = a * b
-Print the product z

 Case 4 (Division):
 Check if b is zero:
 If b is zero, print a "Divide by zero error" message.